Motorway Services Online

 The hotel hosted the wedding of Chris and Susan Hallett.
 The happy couple, who had spent a lot of time on the roads, commented on its "convenient" location for their families, though it had to get a licence and find a minster for the ceremony.

-In 2004 there was a plan for the motel to be rebuilt in a new location in the south-west corner, allowing the old land to be sold for housing, but this didn't happen.
+In 2004 there was a plan for the hotel to be rebuilt in a new location in the south-west corner, allowing the old land to be sold for housing, but this didn't happen.
 The Welcome Lodge finally became Days Inn in April 2009.
-In June 2016 it was rebranded again, and after extensive refurbishment work, it reopened as a Ramada.
+Another proposal, dated 2012, sought to demolish the hotel and replace it with a more space-efficient building, again selling the land around it for housing, where residents would have their own walking and bus route through to the service area.

-One proposal, dated 2012, sought to demolish the hotel and replace it with a more space-efficient building, allowing the land around it to be turned into houses, with their own walking and bus route through to the service area.
-The hotel was instead maintained, but the housing estate Rowditch Furlong was built around it in 2021, leaving the service area with a much smaller garden (but still more than you'll find anywhere else here).
+The hotel was rebranded again in June 2016, reopening as a Ramada after extensive refurbishment work.
+Instead of demolishing it, the housing estate Rowditch Furlong was built around the hotel in 2021, leaving the service area with a much smaller garden (but still more than you'll find anywhere else here).

 Survey Results